mbaumer/us_hep_funding/docs/_states/NY.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  1234  NSF MPS grants, totalling  $373,719,447.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+1234 NSF MPS grants, totalling $373,719,447.00

                                                Amount ($)
 Institution
 CORNELL UNIVERSITY, INC                         145352401